nibtime/next-safe-middleware/packages/next-safe-middleware/README.md

 * pages with [`getStaticProps` + `revalidate` (ISR)](https://vercel.com/docs/concepts/next.js/incremental-static-regeneration) - **Hash-based**

 **This package always sets CSP as HTTP response header**.
 That enables violation reporting and report-only mode even for static pages.
 Plus, it provides a middleware and API handlers that make the setup of CSP violation reporting very easy.

 ## Why
 Configuring and maintaining a [Content-Security-Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) can be a tedious and error prone task.
 Furthermore, classic CSPs with a whitelist approach don't give you the security you might think you get from them, because in a lot of cases, they are automatically bypassable.

-There is a much better option: a [**Hash-based/Nonce-based strict CSP**](https://web.dev/strict-csp/).
+There is a much better option: a [**Hash-based/Nonce-based Strict CSP**](https://web.dev/strict-csp/).

 Such CSPs provide much better security and have always the same structure, so they don't need the maintenance that whitelist CSPs need, once they've been set up properly.
 But this setup is usually a a very big issue with Next.js (and with all web frameworks in general).

 This is where this package comes in: To make this setup easy, convenient and a lot less error-prone.

-### More resources on (strict) CSPs:
+### Good Resources about (Strict) Content-Security-Policy (CSP)

-* The best overview on strict CSPs: https://web.dev/strict-csp/
+* The best overview on Strict CSPs: https://web.dev/strict-csp/

 * Great slides from a conference talk, has lots of insights and field data: https://static.sched.com/hosted_files/locomocosec2019/db/CSP%20-%20A%20Successful%20Mess%20Between%20Hardening%20and%20Mitigation%20%281%29.pdf